guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 * Air flows towards the workings and returns via a parallel airway separated by stoppings.
 * *Common in:* Room and pillar, advancing longwalls.
-* *Risk:* High leakage through the gob/waste area; difficult to control spontaneous combustion [cite: 1336-1338].
+* *Risk:* High leakage through the gob/waste area; difficult to control spontaneous combustion.

 **Through-Flow System:**

 * Intake and Return shafts are geographically separated (e.g., Intake at one end of the lease, Exhaust at the other).
 * *Common in:* Modern metalliferous mines, retreat mining.
-* *Benefit:* Reduces leakage paths, lowers overall resistance, and separates transport from return air [cite: 1339-1341].
+* *Benefit:* Reduces leakage paths, lowers overall resistance, and separates transport from return air.

 ### 4.5.
 Auxiliary Ventilation (Development Headings)